-Twice yearly at the end of semester, the student is expected to meet with the Program Director.
-Prior to that meeting, the student will fill out an Academic Progress Report and send it to the Educational Coordinator.
+Twice yearly, at the end of the Fall and Spring semesters, the student must meet with the Program Director.
+Prior to that meeting, the student will fill out/update an Academic Progress Report and send it to the Educational Coordinator.
+The form should be signed by the student and the mentor PRIOR to the meeting.
+Any edits that are made during the progress report meeting will be conveyed back to the mentor prior to formal acceptance by PIN, but a mentor's signature prior to the meeting 1) indicates that the mentor has reviewed the material; and 2) expedites the processing of the form if no edits are required (typically the case).
+In the case of first-year students, the Program Director serves as additionally as "mentor" and will sign in that capacity as well.
 This form is designed in such a way that allows the student to simply continue adding relevant information as is necessary.
+Do not delete old information.
+This form is designed to become an historical document of a student's training from the first semester onward.
 Forms can be obtained from the Educational Coordinator.
-As new entries are made, please highlight these so that the Director can quickly ascertain what is new.
-A meeting with the Program Director will be made with the help of the Educational Coordinator.
-First year students, who will not yet have a research mentor, will meet with the Program Director.
-Once a research lab is identified (typically by the Fall of the second year), the student will first gain their mentor's signature on the form before submitting it.
-The mentor is also encouraged, although not required, to attend the meeting with the Program Director.
+As new entries are made, please highlight these so that the Director can guickly ascertain what is new.
+Scheduling the meeting with the Program Director will be made with the help of the Educational Coordinator.
+First year students, who will not yet have a research mentor, will meet with the Program Director alone.
+Students in their second year and beyond are encouraged to also invite their mentor to the meeting (but this is not required).
 This process is time sensitive, so timely responses to initial requests for submission of reports and scheduling of meetings is expected.